After having a baby, it's very normal for 'down below' to feel, well, different.

-The Elvie Pelvic Floor Trainer was shortlisted in the Mother&baby awards 2017, in the best best pregnancy/maternity product category.
+The Elvie Pelvic Floor Trainer was shortlisted in the Mother & Baby Awards 2017, in the best pregnancy/maternity product category.

 One of our own testers, Heidi Scrimgeour, mum of three, tried out the Elvie.
 She said: "If you know your pelvic floor muscles need some work or even if you simply suspect you need to pay them some TLC, I have no hesitation in recommending Elvie.
 It’s become as much a part of my daily routine as brushing my teeth, with decidedly more interesting results."

 A complete pelvic floor strengthener to get you prepared for pregnancy and birth, or recover from labour.

 With only 15 minutes a day, you can get your pelvic floor muscles stronger than ever with its selection of six different kegel balls weights for beginner through to advanced level.
 Made from medical-grade silicone, this product is ideal for those who want to take their Kegel training seriously and who are set on seeing results.

 New mum Elle reviewed this product: "I have recently had a baby and whilst I didn't end up giving birth naturally (emergency c-section), I was finding that my pelvic floor could let me down at times with slight urinary incontinence.
 At the age of 28, this wasn't really something I was happy to accept!
 "I had heard of and even researched kegel balls in the past and was always a little dubious about taking the plunge but decided to start getting back to full health and this was one area I wanted to focus on.
 They come beautifully packaged in a pink box with a velvet pouch for travel if required.
 I have to say that I haven't yet used these nearly as much as I want to (or ought to!).
 However, the couple of times I have used them I have noticed a dramatic difference.